MicrosoftDocs/azure-dev-docs/articles/intro/azure-ai-for-developers-resources.md

 ---
-title: Resources for developing Azure AI solutions
+title: Develop Azure AI-powered applications
 description: This article provides an organized list of resources about Azure AI scenarios for developers, including documentation and code samples.
-keywords: ai, azure openai service ms.service: azure-devops ms.subservice: azure-devops-reference ms.topic: overview ms.date: 10/16/2023
+keywords: ai, azure openai service ms.service: azure ms.topic: overview ms.date: 10/16/2023
 ms.custom: overview
 ---

-# Resources for developing Azure AI solutions
+# Develop Azure AI-powered applications

-This article includes links to a curated list of the official Microsoft SDKs, samples and other guidance around Azure OpenAI and other Cognitive Services.
+This article provides documentation, samples and other resources for learning how to develop applications that use Azure OpenAI Service and other Cognitive Services.

 ## Get started with Azure OpenAI ChatGPT Copilots